Revisiting Tree Isomorphism: An Algorithmic Bric-\`a-Brac: Introduction

 \begin{definition} Two trees $T_1$ and $T_2$ are said to be \emph{isomorphic} if there exists a bijective mapping $\varphi : T_1\to T_2$ so that (i) the roots are mapped together and (ii) for any $u,v\in T_1$, $v\in\children(u) \iff \varphi(v)\in\children(\varphi(u))$. \end{definition}

+Such a mapping $\varphi$ is called a \emph{tree isomorphism}.
+An example of isomorphic trees is provided in Figure~\ref{fig:isomorphic_trees}.
+Whenever two trees $T_1$ and $T_2$ are isomorphic, we note $T_1\simeq T_2$.
+It is well known that $\simeq$ is an equivalence relation on the set of trees \cite{valiente2002algorithms}.
+The \emph{tree isomorphism problem} consists in deciding whether two trees are isomorphic or not.

-For the broader graph isomorphism problem, it is not usual to explicitly construct the isomorphism $\varphi$ -- let us mention nonetheless \cite[Section~3.3]{fortin1996graph} and \cite{ingels2021isomorphic} -- but rather to compute a certificate of non-isomorphism.
+For the broader \emph{graph} isomorphism problem, it is not usual to explicitly construct the isomorphism $\varphi$ -- let us mention nonetheless \cite[Section~3.3]{fortin1996graph} and \cite{ingels2021isomorphic,azais2023detection} -- but rather to compute a certificate of non-isomorphism.
 For instance, Weisfeiler-Lehman algorithms, also known as colour refinement algorithms \cite{huang2021short,kiefer2020power}, colour the nodes of each graph according to certain rules, and the histograms of the colour distributions are then compared: if they diverge, the graphs are not isomorphic.
 This test is not complete in the sense that there are non-isomorphic graphs with the same colour histogram -- even though the distinguishing power of these algorithms is constantly being improved \cite{grohe2021deep}.
 While the graph isomorphism problem is not solved in the general case, it is solved for trees by virtue of the AHU algorithm, which is built on a colouring principle similar to that of Weisfeiler-Lehman.

-\section{The Aho, Hopcroft and Ullman algorithm}
+\subsection{The Aho, Hopcroft and Ullman algorithm}

-In this section we introduce AHU algorithm, that solves the tree isomorphism problem.
-First, we present the general principle of the algorithm in Section~\ref{subsec:principle}, before reproducing and commenting in Section~\ref{subsec:original} the original presentation of the algorithm as it can be found in \cite{Aho1974}.